FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 - Purple: Any particulates

-40 mm filters are available on Amazon, but care take who you purchase them from– there are many reports of old, damaged, and unsealed filters.
+40 mm filters are available, but take care who you purchase them from– there are many reports of old, damaged, and unsealed filters.
 Approved Gas Masks and actual manufacturers like MSA Safety are good sources.

 Generally, companies catering to workplaces will be more credible and have working products.
 You may find Approved Gas Mask’s chart on filters to be helpful.